 Cons: Does not stand out

-Pros: Clear and visually stands out
+Pros: Clear and stands out visually

 Cons: Does not follow current Wish's design format

 I decided to stay consistent with Wish's design format.
-Although I mentioned that the cons is [the button] does not stand out, it is only an assumption, and users may still succeed at finding the button.
+Although I mentioned that the cons is [the button] does not stand out, that is only an assumption, and users may still succeed at finding the button.
 A/B testing or some sort of user testing can be done to reveal more information.